Colorectal Polyps and Cancer

 Stool tests (fecal occult blood test or fecal immunochemical test) performed once a year.
 These are simple at-home tests that check for hidden blood in the stool from multiple samples.
-A newer stool test is a stool DNA test, which requires an entire stool specimen.
-The recommended interval for stool DNA testing has not been determined.
 A colonoscopy should be done if stool test results are abnormal.
 OR

-Flexible sigmoidoscopy performed every 5 years.
+performed every 5 years.
 This is an outpatient procedure for examining the inside of the lower portion of the large intestine, called the sigmoid colon, and also the rectum.
 This test can miss polyps, cancer, or other abnormalities that are beyond the reach of the scope.
-If abnormalities are detected then a colonoscopy needs to be done as well.
+If abnormalities are detected, a colonoscopy needs to be done.
 OR

-Colonoscopy, performed once every 10 years.
-This is the preferred test.
-OR
+Colonoscopy, performed once every 10 years; this is the preferred test.

 CT colongraphy (virtual colonoscopy) performed every 5 years.
 This can miss small polyps.
 If any abnormalities are detected, a colonoscopy is needed.